Julien Sorel: Biography

 Because of social morality, he is forced to quit Verrières and a destroyed Mme de Rênal.
 He has no great qualms about leaving.
 He stops at the Besançon seminary and discovers the power struggles of the clergy.
 He then sets off for Paris and builds himself a prosperous future as secretary of the Marquess de la Mole.
 His intelligence and his prodigious memory lead him to great success, both in the artistic circles of Paris and in diplomatic missions in foreign parts.
 But slowly, he becomes enamoured with the arrogant daughter of the Marquess, Mathilde de la Mole, who is also infatuated with Julien.
 For the latter, Mathilde is desirable since others desire her.
 Her social rank pushes him to accept their affair.
 But Mathilde falls pregnant, and to avoid any dishonour, the marquess gives Julien a great sum of money, ennobles him as Julien Sorel de la Vernaye and makes him a lieutenant of the Hussards.
 But Julien abandons his new life when he attempts to murder Mme de Rênal in the church at Verrières, since she exposed Julien's immorality to the marquess as her confessor advised her to.

 Mme de Rênal visits Julien in the Besançon prison.
 Their meeting revives the passion they shared for one other, to Mathilde's dismay.
 Julien makes it his goal to denounce the justice system as classist and his judges as biased.
 He adopts the role of a revolutionary, condemned for his social audacity, and not for attempted murder.
 He refuses to beg for mercy and is killed in a dignified manner.
 In the last moments of his life, he defines his death as a consequence of his fight, as if he was in control of his life until the very end.
 Mathilde, like her ancestor, makes Julien's severed head the center of a romantic cult.
 Mme de Rênal dies three days later.

 Description

 At the beginning of the novel, Julien is described this way:

+He was a young man of eighteen to nineteen years old, and of puny appearance, with irregular but delicate features, and an aquiline nose.
+The big black eyes which betokened in their tranquil moments a temperament at once fiery and reflective were at the present moment animated by an expression of the most ferocious hate.
+Dark chestnut hair, which came low down over his brow, made his forehead appear small and gave him a sinister look during his angry moods.
+It is doubtful if any face out of all the innumerable varieties of the human physiognomy was ever distinguished by a more arresting individuality.
+A supple well-knit figure, indicated agility rather than strength.
+His air of extreme pensiveness and his great pallor had given his father the idea that he would not live, or that if he did, it would only be to be a burden to his family.
+The butt of the whole house, he hated his brothers and his father.
+He was regularly beaten in the Sunday sports in the public square.